babylonlabs-io/rollup-bsn-contracts/MIGRATION.md

 # Contract Migration Guide

-This document explains how to migrate the Rollup BSN Contract to new versions while preserving state and contract address.
+This guide explains how to safely migrate the Rollup BSN Contract to new versions in production environments.

 ## Overview